 Are you interested in the OSAT concept, but don't live in Western Washington?
 If so, we are eager to help you find others in your area with the same interests, and to develop in whatever manner you find appropriate.

 If you are interested in starting a group like OSAT, please feel free to contact us if you have questions and would like to benefit from our experience.
 You are also welcome to use this web site as a resource.
-The History, Organization, and FAQ sections under About OSAT in the menu have information about how we got started and organized, including the full text of our club by-laws.
+The History and FAQ sections have information about how we got started and organized.
 In addition, we were blessed by having had our founder document some of his ideas on the subject of starting OSAT-like organizations elsewhere, when one of our early members moved to Boston.
 This document has been annotated to bring some of the information more up-to-date.
 Also see the flyer we use to let others in the Seattle area know about OSAT, and materials used at OSAT AA meetings which are linked to our AA Meetings page..

 OSAT has not established a formal "affiliation" or "chapter" process.
 However we know people outside our region who are interested in combining outdoor interests such as mountaineering with recovery.
 Some are former members of OSAT who have moved away, others have simply advised us of their interest.
 They are willing to get together with you, either to discuss organizing a similar group, or simply to share your mutual interests.